open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ##### Producer recommendations

+Regardless of scale or mapping technique, it can be difficult to correctly map values to indices at the extremes of the floating-point range.
+Some mapping functions may correctly compute an index whose upper- or lower-boundary cannot be represented.
+This is considered a normal condition which consumers are expected to handle.

 For positive scales, the logarithm method is preferred because it requires very little code, is easy to validate and is nearly as fast and accurate as the lookup table approach.
 For zero scale and